developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/guide/backward/index.md

 	:::xml
 	<UseWideViewPort value="1"/>

-See the [Config.xml reference](../configreference/#viewport) for complete usage details.
+See the [ViewPort section](../configreference/#viewport) of the `Config.xml` reference for complete usage details.

 -----

 ### Verify Client Certificate

-Due to licensing changes in EB 2.0 and higher, apps migrated to EB 2.0 sometimnes display a  PIN request when launched or when displaying certain app pages.
-Set the &lt;VerifyClientCertificate&gt; tag in the app's `Config.xml` as shown below to suppress this message.
+Due to licensing changes in EB 2.0 and higher, apps migrated to EB 2.0 sometimes display a  PIN request when launched or when displaying certain app pages.
+To suppress this message, set the &lt;VerifyClientCertificate&gt; tag in the app's `Config.xml` as shown below.

 	:::xml
 	<VerifyClientCertificate value="0"/>

 **NOTE: Setting this tag to "0" might result in SSL protocol errors**.
-See the [Config.xml reference](../configreference/#verifyclientcertificate) for details.
+See the [Verify Client Certificate section](../configreference/#verifyclientcertificate) of the `Config.xml` reference for details.

 -----